-Figures 5-16 through 5-19 summarize the 13-year and Year 13 (2020) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
+Figures 5-16 through 5-19 summarize the 14-year and Year 14 (2021) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
 Similar to the PM10 concentration section above, Figures 5-20 through 5-23 illustrate median BC concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
-The following general conclusions are based on the statistical values presented in Figures 5-16 through 5-23:
+The following general conclusions are based on the statistical values presented in Figures 5-16 through 5-23.

-- During the highest activity levels (working hours on working days): - The median concentration of BC measured at both the Landfill and Community monitors are significantly higher when the winds are from the SoCAB than when they are from the landfill.
-This is true over the 13-year monitoring period and in Year 13 only. - Over the 13-year monitoring period, when the wind is from the SoCAB, the Community monitor measures higher levels of BC concentrations than the Landfill monitor.
-In Year 13, when the wind is from the SoCAB or the landfill, the Landfill monitor measures higher BC concentrations. - When the wind is from the SoCAB, the Community monitor measures almost four times the median concentration of BC as when the wind is from the landfill over the 13-year monitoring period.
-In Year 13, when the wind is from the SoCAB, the Community monitor measures nearly three and a half times the median concentration than when the wind is from the landfill.
+- During the highest activity levels (working hours on working days): - The median concentration of BC measured at both the Landfill and Community sites are higher when the winds are from the SoCAB than when they are from the landfill.
+This is true over the 14-year monitoring period and in Year 14 only. - Over the 14-year monitoring period, when the wind is from the SoCAB, the Community site measures higher levels of BC concentrations than the Landfill site.
+In Year 14, when the wind is from the SoCAB or the landfill, the Landfill site measures higher BC concentrations. - When the wind is from the SoCAB, the Community site measures almost four times the median concentration of BC as when the wind is from the landfill over the 14-year monitoring period.
+In Year 14, when the wind is from the SoCAB, the Community site measures nearly two times the median concentration than when the wind is from the landfill.

 - When wind is from the landfill, the Community BC levels are about one half of the BC levels measured at the landfill itself.
-This is true over the 13-year monitoring period and in Year 13 only. - During the lowest activity levels (non-working days): - The median concentrations of BC are lower on non-working days than on working days in all categories, but the extent of the difference is influenced by wind direction.
+This is true over the 14-year monitoring period, but not in Year 14 when Community BC levels are nearly identical to Landfill BC levels when the wind is from the landfill. - During the lowest activity levels (non-working days): - The median concentrations of BC are lower on non-working days than on working days in all categories, but the extent of the difference is influenced by wind direction.
 The proportional decrease in concentrations on non-working days was larger for BC than for PM10.
 Compared to the median BC concentrations during non-working hours on working days, the median BC concentrations during non-working hours on non-working days decreased by a factor of approximately 1.3 (Community site) to 1.4 (Landfill site) when winds were from the landfill.
-They decreased by about a factor of roughly 1.2 (both sites) when winds were from the SoCAB. - On working days, diesel-powered vehicles (trucks and earth-moving equipment) operating at the landfill appear to increase the ambient concentrations of DPM, as determined by the BC measurements from the Landfill monitor.
+They decreased by about a factor of roughly 1.2 (both sites) when winds were from the SoCAB. - On working days, diesel-powered vehicles (trucks and earth-moving equipment) operating at the landfill appear to increase the ambient concentrations of DPM, as determined by the BC measurements from the Landfill site.
 However, the large metropolitan area of the SoCAB remains the dominant source of DPM.
-Furthermore, increased BC measurements at the Community monitor on working days versus non-working days (regardless of wind direction) coincide with known metropolitan area DPM source activity patterns.
+Furthermore, increased BC measurements at the Community site on working days versus non-working days (regardless of wind direction) coincide with known metropolitan area DPM source activity patterns.

 Figure 5-16.
-Notched box whisker plots of 13-year hourly average BC concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Notched box whisker plots of 14-year hourly average BC concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 Outliers over 2 μ g/m3 are not displayed.